Casey Jones (TV series)

-Casey Jones is an American Western series syndicated during the 1957–58 television season.
+Casey Jones is an American Western television series syndicated during the 1957–58 television season.
 It was based upon the life of late 19th-century engineer Casey Jones in the era of pioneering western railroads.
-Casey Jones also aired on the BBC in the United Kingdom and on the Seven Network in Australia.
+Casey Jones also aired on both the BBC and ITV in the United Kingdom and on the Seven Network in Australia.

 Synopsis

 The series is set in the late 19th century, featuring the adventures of railroad engineer Casey Jones and the crew of the Cannonball Express steam locomotive, fireman Wallie Sims and conductor Redrock Smith, working for the Midwest and Central Railroad.
 Casey lived in the fictional Missouri town of Midvale, within commuting distance of St. Louis, with his wife, Alice, their young son, Casey, Jr., and their dog Cinders.
 Although there really was a famous locomotive engineer named Casey Jones of the Illinois Central Railroad, the television series is only loosely based on him.
 His train is named "Cannonball Express" (the real Jones' locomotive, #382, was nicknamed "Cannonball").
 The name of the character Wallie Sims is a conflation of Illinois Central employee Wallace Saunders, who wrote the earliest version of "The Ballad of Casey Jones," and the real Jones' fireman, Simeon "Sim" Webb.
 Unlike Wallie Sims, both Saunders and Webb were black.

 Kenneth Gamet, the producer of Casey Jones, offers a gentler Western series against the more violent adult shows of the time.
 Casey Jones features the same classical types of plots as other westerns such as train robbers and vandals, but the episodes center as much on Casey's interaction with his family, particularly Casey, Jr.